nikogura/nikogura.com/README.md

 Opinions on how to write software, run teams, and think about problems.
 Some of these are about code.
 Some are about cats.

+* ["Design Me a Highly Resilient Database"](DatabaseDesign.md) There is no such thing as a "highly resilient database" in the abstract.
+Why the right database is intrinsically linked to the product, its data, its queries, and its failure modes --- and the business cost of treating database selection as trivia.

 * [Security Is Infrastructure](SecurityIsInfrastructure.md) Security and infrastructure aren't two disciplines that overlap.
 They're one discipline that companies have artificially separated.
 Why you can't lock a door in a wall that isn't there.

 * [Puppets and Octopi](PuppetsAndOctopi.md) Why top-down orchestration hits a wall.
 The fundamental difference between imperative orchestration and declarative convergence, and why no amount of doing the former "right" fixes the scaling limit.